elateifsara/MLxDays/ML explainability + Trust.md

 ### Determine if you should show confidence
 Be sure to set aside lots of time to test if showing model confidence is beneficial for your users and your product or feature.
 You might choose not to indicate model confidence if:

-    - **The confidence level isn’t impactful**.
+    - The confidence level isn’t impactful.
 If it doesn’t make an impact on user decision making, consider not showing it.
 Counterintuitively, showing more granular confidence can be confusing if the impact isn’t clear — what should I do when the system is 85.8% certain vs. 87% certain?

-    - **Showing confidence could create mistrust**.
+    - Showing confidence could create mistrust.
 If the confidence level could be misleading for less-savvy users, reconsider how it’s displayed, or whether to display it at all.
 A misleadingly high confidence, for example, may cause users to blindly accept a result.

 ### Decide how best to show model confidence
 If your research confirms that displaying model confidence improves decision making, the next step is choosing an appropriate visualization.